awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 ### SimpleApiExample<a name="sam-resource-api--examples--simpleapiexample"></a>

-A Hello World SAM template that contains a Lambda Function with an API endpoint\.
+A Hello World AWS SAM template file that contains a Lambda Function with an API endpoint\.
+This is a full AWS SAM template file for a working serverless application\.

 #### YAML<a name="sam-resource-api--examples--simpleapiexample--yaml"></a>